Joist and beam protector tape installed on wood deck frame. Colorado Springs

 4 – Dry pressure-treated framing on a composite deck.

-Flashing and protector tape installed on a wood deck frame to prevent against water damage.
+Flashing and joist and beam protector tape installed on a wood deck frame to prevent against water damage.
+Colorado Springs

 5 – Flashing and protector tape installed to prevent against water damage.

-Joist protector tape installed on wood deck frame to prevent water damage.
+Joist and beam protector tape installed on wood deck frame to prevent water damage.
+Colorado Springs.

 6 – Protector tape installed along frame to help prevent water damage.